Introduction

 The Practice of Concubinage

 Concubines were traditionally the mistress’s richness and powerful men in the society.
 The practice gained prominence in China in the 20th century.
 Concubines are women who cohabit with a married man to whom they are not married.
-In china, it was and still is common for successful men to keep a number of concubines for their sexual pleasure and appeal.
+In China, it was and still is common for successful men to keep a number of concubines for their sexual pleasure and appeal.
 The concubine would be inferior to the wife and her happiness with the man depended on the personality of the wife.

 Some wives were too strict and un-tolerating to concubines so that they could not be happy with the man.
 Some were more welcoming and let the concubines be.
-A concubine would improve her status by bearing the man a son, but he too would be inferior to the man’s legitimate sons1.
-Concubines.
+A concubine would improve her status by bearing the man a son, but he too would be inferior to the man’s legitimate sons.

 Concubines could not be kept by all men but only successful men were able to have them.
 Since the Chinese emperors were wealthy people, they were able to have so many concubines.
 The treatment that a concubine received was highly dependent on the social status of the man who had her as a concubine.
 The wife of the man also determined how the concubines of her husband will be treated.
 However, the concubine was usually inferior and not an equal to the wife.